Rishi Sunak: UK's ex-Treasury chief gets his shot at PM job

 Sunak will be Britain’s first leader of color and the first Hindu to take the top job.
 At 42, he’ll also be the youngest prime minister in more than 200 years, a political prodigy whose youthful looks, sharp suits, and smooth, confident manner saw him dubbed “Dishy Rishi” by the British media.

-To win, Sunak still must overcome allegations by opponents that he was a turncoat for quitting Johnson's government as it foundered amid ethics scandals.
+To win, Sunak had to overcome allegations by opponents that he was a turncoat for quitting Johnson's government as it foundered amid ethics scandals.
 The near-simultaneous resignations of Sunak and Health Secretary Sajid Javid on July 5 set off a chain reaction.
 Within 48 hours, some 50 members of the government had quit, and Johnson was forced to step down.

 Sunak painted it as a matter of principle, saying he wanted to repair the “breakdown of trust” in politics.
 He also accused Truss of offering “fairy tales” by promising immediate tax cuts when he felt curbing soaring inflation was a bigger priority.